dhemery/cwd.dhemery.com/site/posts/2003-09-the_change_agents_offer.md

 ---
-category:  Leading
-- Resistance
+title: The Change Agent's Offer
 date: 2003/09/30 17:30:00
 tags:
 - coaching
-title: The Change Agent&#039;s Offer
-comments: true
-published: true
-layout: post
+- leading
+- resistance

 ---

 <p> Often when I write about resistance, I struggle to find the right word for the change agent's action, the action people are resisting when they resist.
 Would-be change agents offer advice, requests, demands, mandates, proposals, and lots of other... what?
 What is the category that encompasses all of these offers? </p>